HariniVS/LogicPillars/Readme.md

 The architecture highlights a strong emphasis on AI:

-* **Embedding Service and Vector DB:** These components enable semantic search and retrieval, allowing the system to understand the meaning of text and match candidates or information more effectively.
+* **Embedding Service and Vector DB:** These components enable semantic search and retrieval, allowing the system to understand the meaning of text and match interviewees or information more effectively.
 * **LangFlow and AI Agents:** The system uses a workflow engine (LangFlow) to orchestrate AI agents, automating tasks and decision-making.

 #### Summary